 Once the request for the revision of the manuscript has been received, the authors should revise their submission according to the accompanying comments.
 All changes made in the manuscript must be marked in red.
 In the 'Comment for Reviewer' tag, the authors are invited to detail their response to the reviewers' suggestions.
 Please note that in the submission form previous version is stored until you change it.
 Therefore, carefully check, modify if necessary, and accept all steps of the submission process in the Online Submission System.
 Recheck the word counts of the abstract and main text.
 Upload the revised versions of the files.

 After having been accepted, the authors receive proofs of their paper in PDF format.
 Adobe Acrobat must be used for proofreading.
 Corrections should be limited to a minimum.
 Changes should be described in detail (page, line, required change, desired change) and sent back to the editorial office within 48 hours.
 Substantial modifications at this stage will only be possible at the authors' expense.

 The authors may order reprints of their paper at an additional charge.
 The order, stating the number of copies required, should be enclosed with the corrected proofs sent back to the editorial office.

 Central European Journal of Urology invites video submissions of research articles, descriptions of surgical techniques and case reports of exceptional clinical value.
-A good quality video file with narration in English (up to 10 minutes) should be sent to the technical editor (email@example.com).
-A description of the video content up to 500 words, with no abstract, references, discussion or pictures must be submitted simultaneously out through Online Submission System.
+A link to the video with narration in English (up to 10 minutes) should be provided together with a description of the video content up to 500 words, with no abstract, references, discussion nor pictures through Online Submission System.

 Video File Requirements